mobiletoly/go-oversync/docs/index.markdown

 title: Home
 ---

-# go-oversync — Production-Ready Multi-Device Sync
+# go-oversync — PostgreSQL adapter for multi-device sync

 **A set of libraries that add two-way sync between client databases and PostgreSQL servers.**

-## What is go-oversync?
+[## What is go-oversync?

-go-oversync is **not a server** — it's a collection of libraries that you integrate into your existing applications:
+go-oversync is a Go library suite designed for applications that need **reliable synchronization** between local client databases and a central PostgreSQL backend, across multiple devices and platforms.

+Use it when you want to:

+- Sync changes bi-directionally between a client (e.g. mobile or embedded SQLite) and a server ( PostgreSQL).
+- Allow offline operation and automatic syncing once connectivity is restored.
+- Handle conflict resolution out of the box.
-- **PostgreSQL server adapter** — Plugs into your HTTP server with any authentication system
+- Plug into your existing HTTP server and authentication stack without needing a separate sync server.

-- **Go SQLite client** — For Go applications that need to sync with PostgreSQL (included in this repo)
+It includes:

+- A **PostgreSQL adapter** that integrates with your server APIs.
+- A **Go SQLite client**, for desktop or backend usage.
 - **Kotlin Multiplatform client** — For Android/iOS apps
   via [sqlitenow-kmp](https://github.com/mobiletoly/sqlitenow-kmp)
-- **Flexible integration** — Works with your existing routes, middleware, and auth

 ## Why go-oversync?

 - **Library, not framework** — Integrate with your existing server architecture
 - **Bring your own auth** — Works with any authentication system (JWT, sessions, API keys)
-- **Battle-tested** — Production-ready with comprehensive conflict resolution
 - **Clean architecture** — No invasive columns in your business tables
 - **Offline-first** — Works seamlessly with poor connectivity
 - **Multi-device** — Perfect sync across phones, tablets, and web